 - Attend the commencement exercises (approval to be absent must be secured from the Academic Affairs Committee through the registrar by April 1).

-Commencement is held once each year (see Academic Calendar).
+Commencement is held once each year (see the Resident Academic Calendar).
 Students completing requirements during the summer months will participate in commencement but will not be eligible to receive recognition for honors until grades are posted in August.